 Ohio sports bettors should be extremely cautious with any illegal offshore sportsbook.
-No license means they not obligated to pay out winnings, and have even been known to freeze or delete player accounts without warning.
+No license means they not obligated to pay out winnings, and have even been known to freeze or delete nplayer accounts without warning.

 When Will Sports Gambling be Legal in Ohio?

 Governor DeWine signed sports betting into law and the official launch date was January 1, 2023.
 Though Ohio sports bettors were obviously disappointed it took this long, at least they were able to get some action down on the NFL Playoffs.

 Like most states, the legal age to bet on sports in Ohio is 21.
 The overall market for sports betting in Ohio could be as large as $12 billion, but time will tell.
 This would result in a huge amount of tax dollars for the state.